Ali-Tehrani/PyQCodes/PyQCodes/README.tex.md

     if measurement == 1:
         # Apply the stabilizer to reverse the error.
         dephasing.apply_stabilizer_circuit(eng, register, stab)
+        break

 # Decode
 dephasing.decoding_circuit(eng, register, deallocate_nqubits=True)

+# Deallocate the register so it exits properly.
+All(Measure) | register
 ```